yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 	"./coords.png| byte[] provides these great examples"
   >}}

-This isn’t an issue if you want to play Super Mario Galaxy in yuzu with Vulkan, behaviour is 1:1 with what the game expects.
+This was not an issue if you wanted to play `Super Mario Galaxy` or `Super Mario Sunshine` in yuzu with yuzu's Vulkan backend, as the behaviour matched with what the game expected.
-But if you want to play using OpenGL instead, the game will give coordinates that are flipped compared to what your GPU will process, being limited by OpenGL’s coordinate system.
+But if you tried to play using OpenGL instead, yuzu would not correctly interpret that the faces were flipped due to the Z scale inversion, and thus rendered only the back faces of objects.

 The solution is very simple, {{< gh-hovercard "8149" "flip the front faces" >}} when the Z-axis is inverted.